Æger. The

 Dwergmál.
 Dwarf-language, echo.

 Earth.
 (Jord).
-Daughter of Night, spouse of Odin, mother of Thor, sister of Day, Etc.
+Daughter of Night, spouse of Odin, mother of Thor,

 East Sea.
 The Baltic.